RijnWaalpad

-The RijnWaalpad is a bicycle highway in Gelderland.
-The 15.8km long cycle path connects Arnhem, located on the Nederrijn, and Nijmegen on the Waal in Netherlands.
-The bike freeway was opened on July 3, 2015, making it the first bike freeway in the region.
+The RijnWaalpad (Dutch for "Rhine-Waal path") is a bicycle highway (doorfietsroute) in the province of Gelderland in the Netherlands.
+The 15.8 km long cycle path connects the city of Arnhem on the River Rhine (Dutch: Rijn) and the city of Nijmegen on the River Waal.
+Costing €17 million, it was opened on July 3, 2015, making it the first of its kind in the region.